thomasbiv/8BallBot/README.md

 * ```@real_8ball !8 Will I win a million dollars?```

-This project was largely a small introduction to get myself familiar with Tweepy and the Twitter API, therefore I do not plan to make many updates in the future.
+This project was meant as a small introduction to get myself familiar with Tweepy and the Twitter API, therefore I do not plan to make many updates in the future.
 If you have any questions or suggestions feel free to message me on Twitter:

 ---------------------------